 You can ask a GP to refer you to a physiotherapist, or it may be possible to refer yourself directly.

-Waiting lists for NHS physiotherapy can be long and you may prefer to pay for private treatment.
+Waiting lists for accessing NHS physiotherapy can be long and you may prefer to pay for private treatment.
 Most private physiotherapists accept direct self-referrals.

 Video: labyrinthitis and vertigo (BPPV) - Hazel's story